9 Ways To Look Up the Property Value of a House (And How Trustworthy Each Is)

 3. Any differences are given an estimated value (price).
 For example, an agent may value an extra bedroom at $4,000 in your market.

-4. The agent or broker gives you an estimated price range based on all of the criteria so you can determine a competitive offer price or sales price.
+4. The agent or broker gives you an estimated price range based on all of the criteria to determine a competitive offer price or sales price.

 Is a CMA trustworthy?

 The trustworthiness of a CMA depends on the expertise of a local broker or agent in compiling a detailed report examining comparable properties.
-Unlike when you pull comps yourself, the agent adjusts for additional features or condition, which makes a CMA a more dependable way to determine a property’s value.
+Unlike when you pull comps yourself, the agent adjusts for additional features or conditions, making a CMA a more dependable way to determine a property’s value.

 “The key here is that an experienced agent is going to walk through your home and identify pros and cons,” says Stives.
 “Those pros and cons impact what buyers are going to think about the value of your home,” which means that a CMA is a more comprehensive view of its value.